luqmanhakimpens/nrf52sdk-newproject/README.md

 	```
 	SDK_CONFIG_FILE := ../config/sdk_config.h
 	```
-	your Makefile should look something like in this [example](https://github.com/luqmanhakimpens/nrf5sdk-createproject/blob/master/example/Makefile)
+	your Makefile should look something like this [Makefile](https://github.com/luqmanhakimpens/nrf5sdk-createproject/blob/master/Makefile)

-5. open cmd or powershell, go to the directory where the makefile's in, build your project using  make.
+8. open cmd or powershell, go to the directory where the makefile's in, build your project using  make, if everything's OK then the output should look something like this:
 ```
 PS D:\eclipse_cpp-1903\workspace-nrf52\blinky> make
 mkdir _build